 None of the essays discussed the impact of limited edition prints, an idea fostered by Ansel Adams and dealer Harry Lunn; Sotheby’s inauguration of regular photograph auctions; the Getty’s secret purchase of six major collections in 1984; the steady infiltration of photographs into painting and sculpture galleries, and their integration into surveys of contemporary art during the ‘80s and ‘90s; the vast price discrepancy between “photographs” and “Conceptual Art”; or the explosion of MFA programs.

-It is often considered impolite to discuss the role of money in art history, but worth at least a footnote was the $1 million paid in 1999 by the museum for a complete set (69 prints) of Cindy Sherman’s Untitled Film Stills.
-Not only was this a record price at the time, one that now looks like a steal, the sale also precipitated a fissure within the museum itself.
-When Helen Levitt heard the news, she resigned from the photography committee.
+It is often considered impolite to discuss the role of money in art history, but worth at least a footnote was the $1 million paid in 1995 by the museum for a complete set (69 prints) of Cindy Sherman’s Untitled Film Stills—a record price at the time that now looks like a bargain.
 Gursky’s exhibition at MoMA in 2001, which quickly launched him into a higher orbit than his contemporaries—and carried a few other photographers with him—was curiously downplayed in the first volume.

 This new volume at least tries to broaden the perspective beyond standard art historical analysis.
 Sarah Hermanson Meister’s essay lists several factors that altered the destiny of many photographers in the years 1920-60: the introduction of Guggenheim Fellowships (Edward Weston was the first photographer awarded in 1937 and dozens of others—Frank, Winogrand, Arbus—have benefited from the freedom and status it provides); the appointment in 1934 of the avant-garde Alexey Brodovitch as art director (and mentor) at Harper’s Bazaar; and the appearance in the 1950s of venues in NYC where artists could show and sell their work, such as Limelight and the Photographer’s Gallery.